pulse-browser/gluon/README.md

 ## Documentation

-Documentation is available on [docs.gluon.dev](https://docs.gluon.dev) or in the docs folder of this repository.
+Documentation is available on [docs.gluon.dev](https://docs.gluon.dev) or in the docs branch of this repository.

 ## Licencing notes